Joao-S-Martins/presentations/safety/from_who:_recognizing_email_scams.md

 Scammers are great at their jobs and masters of disguise.
 ---
 # Who's it *really* from?
-# Is the subject vague?
+# What's the subject?

 ---
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzk3MDAyNzg5LDgyOTY2MDUsLTU2OTE2Nz
+eyJoaXN0b3J5IjpbNzU2OTIxNTc5LDc5NzAwMjc4OSw4Mjk2Nj
-kzMF19
+A1LC01NjkxNjc5MzBdfQ==
 -->